redhat-openstack/website/source/networking/using-provider-networks.html.md

     # network_vlan_ranges =
     network_vlan_ranges = physnet1:1689:1689

 Next editing the openvswitch configuration file '/etc/neutron/plugins/openvswitch/ovs_neutron_plugin.ini' within the ovs_neutron_plugin vlans and flat networks are treated much the same way.
 If vlan tagging is not being used then leave off the vlan tag id from the 'network_vlan_range'.
-Both the vlan_range as well as bridge_mappings can have multiple comma seperated values in it.
+Both the vlan_range as well as bridge_mappings can have multiple comma separated values in it.

     [ovs]
     network_vlan_ranges = default:2000:3999